Department of InformatiX

 Interop with native code

 In this case, you just need to add some feature to the existing framework requiring native code, perhaps some unsupported hardware access, or just some fast computation.
 Unfortunately, dynamic loading and binding of native code is not supported at this time.
 Adding interop native code requires creation of a custom image.
 Typically you need a BSP (board support package) from your hardware vendor, create a managed interface to the native code you would like to add, generate native stubs from it using Visual Studio, implement them in native code and build new HAL/PAL using the native platform compiler.
 Then you can call your method using [MethodImpl(MethodImplOptions.InternalCall)] attribute.
+Check the Tutorials section for a walkthrough.

 Completely new hardware

 In such case, good luck to you! :-) You will need to verify if support exists for your platform (e.g. ARM), and then use the Solution Wizard included in the Porting Kit to create a new solution or derive from existing sample.
 Follows the implementation of HAL and/or PAL functions for BSP and building it using the native platform compiler.
-After testing your BSPs, you would need to sign a porting agreement with Microsoft to be able to sell your devices.
-There is a licence fee for the devices sold, which was heard (by Peter, thanks for sharing) to start around $2 (not confirmed).
+Since everything is now open source, there are no fees to pay and you can sell your devices right now.
+If you let me know, I will mention your products on this page!